mendix/docs/content/refguide/edit-cloud-foundry-settings-dialog.md

 ---
 title: "Edit Cloud Foundry Settings Dialog"
 parent: "dialogs"
+tags: ["Cloud Foundry", "Deploy"]
 ---
 Use this dialog to specify the information necessary for deploying your app to a Cloud Foundry instance.

-**Note**: Configuration How-tos for specific Cloud Foundry providers can be found here: [Deploying a Mendix App to Cloud Foundry](/deployment/cloud-foundry/deploy-a-mendix-app-to-cloud-foundry)
+**Note**: Configuration How-tos for specific Cloud Foundry providers can be found here: [Deploy a Mendix App to Cloud Foundry](/deployment/cloud-foundry/index)

 ## Step 1: Entering credentials